What is a transit in navigation?

 Short answer

-Two charted objects observed in line, giving an exact position line without a compass
+Two identified charted objects observed in line, giving one line of position without a compass

 Quick check